f-dufour/MyBlockchain/Readme.md

 - [ ] Current implementation permits to easily add  a transaction within a block
 - [ ] Current implementation does not suport P2P
 - [ ] Current implementation does not make use of public/private key for participants
+- [ ] The genesis block is never mined.
+Is that normal?

 **Related to the code**: